 I had a few people ask about an introduction to options.
-In this introduction to options I will go over some of the basics and talk about the options strategy I use the most, selling puts.
-In a rising market It can feel like you are “printing money.”
+In this introduction to options, I will go over some of the basics and talk about the options strategy I use the most, selling puts.
+In a rising market, It can feel like you are “printing money.”
 I will also talk about how to buy a put and why you would want to.
-Or alternatively, you could look at copy trading on Etoro to begin with until you understand how to make returning investments yourself.

 Before I begin, I previously posted my 2012 year-end options results here.
 This covers some of the basics and also a lot of the tax implications of options.

 So what are options?
 From Wikipedia:

 An option is “a promise which meets the requirements for a formation of a contract and limits the promisor’s power to envoke an offer.”

 Options typically exist in one of two forms: